Chapter Six: Student Policies

 Involuntary leave of absence

 When a student exhibits behaviors which: (1) threaten the health, safety and/or well-being of any member of the University community, and/or (2) adversely impact or disrupt the University’s academic, residential and extracurricular activities, the University reserves the right to request or require the student to take leave from the University according to the terms of this policy.

 Involuntary leave is intended to be invoked only in extraordinary circumstances.
 This would include, but is not limited to, harm or threats of harm I) to a member of the University community; or ii) resulting in significant property damage; or iii) disrupting the educational environment.

 If it appears that it may be necessary to place a student on involuntary leave, the Dean of Students will notify the student that involuntary leave is being contemplated and explain the reasons.
-The student shall have the opportunity to respond with information that he/she believes should be considered, including appropriate medical or psychological information which the student may desire to share.
+Students shall have the opportunity to respond with information that they believe should be considered, including appropriate medical or psychological information which the student may desire to share.
 The Dean of Students will then convene the CARE Team.
-The CARE Team will review all available relevant information and shall assist the Dean of Students in making an individualized and objective assessment of the student's ability to participate safety in the University's residential and academic community, based on current medical information and/or the best available objective evidence.
+The CARE Team will review all available relevant information and shall assist the Dean of Students in making an individualized and objective assessment of the student’s ability to participate safely in the University’s residential and academic community, based on current medical information and/or the best available objective evidence.